mrtnzrm2/LinkNodeCommunity/README.md

 - BowTie_example_two: In dense weighted networks, NOCs appear not only because of the lack of connections between groups of nodes but also for a contrasting weighted connectivity profile.
 The link community algorithm can identify this second type of NOC.

+- HSF_example: There are hierarchical scale-free networks besides the traditional hierarchical graphs as denser communities inside sparser ones.
+This network combines the hierarchical structure with the presence of hubs and the lack of scale, i.e., each level of the hierarchy replicates the level below.
+We can find the clusters in this complex network using a binary similarity index and Dlink.

 ## An open end
 There is still plenty of work to do.
 Some of the points to improve are: